 Why is the District reorganizing?

 One of Campbell Union School District’s five strategic goals is to make each school a place where students, parents and staff thrive—that is, each school is as desirable as the next.
 That goal (formerly called the "schools of choice" goal) prompted a proposal to do some reorganizing in the District.

-- Add a 5th grade to Rosemary Elementary School in August 2016 with a possibility of expanding to 8th grade in the future.
+- 5th grade was added to Rosemary Elementary School in August 2016.

-- Convert Campbell Middle School to a Preschool through 8th grade school, possibly in the 2017-18 school year.
+- Begin plans for transforming Campbell Middle School to a Preschool through 8th grade school, possibly in the 2017-18 school year.

-- For at least the coming year, the district "reorganization" will focus only on the "transformation" Campbell Middle School into a K-8 school.
-A Transformation Team comprised of school, district, and neighborhood stakeholders will meet in January 2017 to study and make recomendations about the issues involved in the transformation.
+- A new Transformation Team comprised of school, district, and neighborhood stakeholders met for the first time in January 2017.
+The Team will study and make recomendations about the issues involved in the transformation.

 Why Create a Kindergarten-through-Eighth-Grade School?

 Educators and researchers report that K-8 programs offer several advantages over middle schools, including:

 - Strong academic continuity and sense of community for students.